MargoKis/world-is-yours/backend/README.md

   - category `int` - returns products of the specified category (value is a category id)
   - subcategory `int` - returns products of the specified subcategory (value is a subcategory id)
   - is_on_sale `bool` - returns products on sale if value is 'true'
+  - spec `string` - returns products of the specified specification.
+Important!
+Values are accepted in the following format: "name:value"

 ### 6.2 Create Product
 - **Endpoint:** `/api/products/`